makerdao/documentation/source/includes/_cdp.md

 `cdp.getInfo()` will return a few distinct properties of the CDP:

 * lad: The Ethereum address associated with the owner of the CDP
-* ink: Amount of PETH collateral locked in the CDP
+* ink: Amount of PETH collateral locked in the CDP (this returns the same value as `cdp.getCollateralValueInPeth()`)
-* art: Outstanding "normalized" debt (tax only)
+* art: Outstanding "normalized" debt - tax only (this is not the actual debt.
+Use one of the getDebtValue functions for that)
-* ire: Outstanding "normalized" debt
+* ire: Outstanding "normalized" debt (this is not the actual total amount owed.
+Use one of the getDebtValue and getMkrFee functions for that)

 Please refer to the [MakerDAO White Paper](https://makerdao.com/whitepaper/DaiDec17WP.pdf) or reach out on our [community chat](https://chat.makerdao.com/home) if you need help understanding how these variables are used in the system.